 Real yams are entirely different root vegetables from sweet potatoes that are more like yucca in texture and flavor.
 They have bumpy, tough brown skin with starchy, not sweet flesh.

 Sweet potato casserole does need eggs to add structure and sturdiness to the dish.
-If you omit the eggs, you will end up with a runny sweet potato mash.
+You may omit the eggs to make this recipe vegan, but you will have more of a baked sweet potato mash with a crumble topping.
+The recipe will still taste amazing, however!

 Leftover sweet potato casserole can be stored in an airtight container in the refrigerator for up to five days.